-How does it work?The body uses tyrosine to make chemical messengers that are involved in conditions involving the brain such as mental alertness.
+In the diet, tyrosine can be eaten in dairy products, meats, fish, eggs, nuts, beans, oats, and wheat.
+The body uses tyrosine to make chemical messengers that are involved in conditions affecting the brain, such as mental alertness.

 Uses & Effectiveness